FarhanAbelRantisi/SmartFeed-IoT-NodeJS-Express/README.md

 The simulator will:
 - Activate a real-time listener for the device.
+- Connect to the WebSocket server using the API key (as a query param).
+- Subscribe to device histories and receive:
+  - All existing histories (`allHistories` event).
-- Listen for feeding commands via WebSocket.
+  - New feeding commands in real-time (`newHistory` event).
+  - Device data updates (`device` event).
-- Periodically report feed level.
+- Periodically report feed level (auto-feed).
 - Update feed level after manual feeding.

 ---